 Now in its thirty-third year of publication

-You can download the entire February issue of RC Soaring Digest (76 pages) by saving this linked PDF file (approximately 11.6 MB).
-If you are concerned about the insignia on the tail of the cover model, we have created a revised version of this issue with the symbol obliterated.
-This edition can be download from this link.
-Highly compressed versions of both editions (approximately 3.6 MB), with lower quality photos and illustrations, can be downloaded from the Files section of the RCSoaringDigestYahoo! group.
+You can download the entire July issue of RC Soaring Digest (96 pages) by saving this linked PDF file (approximately 15.5 MB).
+A highly compressed version of this edition (approximately 3.2 MB), with lower quality photos and illustrations, can be downloaded from the Files section of the RCSoaringDigestYahoo! group.
+The Yahoo! version is abbreviated - see the Highlights page for more information.
 You must join the RCSoaringDigestYahoo! group to have access to this PDF.

-files be downloaded to your computer hard drive where they can
+PDF files be downloaded to your computer hard drive where they can be

-require Adobe Acrobat Reader 5 or higher for viewing.
-If you do
+PDF documents require Adobe Acrobat Reader 5 or higher for viewing.
+If

-Adobe Acrobat Reader, you'll need to download this free software
+you do not have Adobe Acrobat Reader, you'll need to download this free

 If you have questions concerning downloading and viewing PDF documents, we encourage you to look at this page.